hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

 ---
+layout: "runs"
-title: "Terraform Variables and Configuration"
+page_title: "Runs: Variables and Configuration"
+sidebar_current: "docs-enterprise-runs-schedule"
+description: |-
+  How to configure runs and their variables.
 ---

 # Terraform Variables and Configuration

-There are two ways to configure Terraform runs in Atlas – with Terraform variables or environment variables.
+There are two ways to configure Terraform runs – with Terraform variables or environment variables.

 ## Terraform Variables